Renaissance (M People song): Music video

-The accompanying music video was filmed in San Francisco in January 1994 while the band promoted the launch of the US version of the album on the Sony label.
+The music video for "Renaissance" was filmed in San Francisco in January 1994 while the band promoted the launch of the US version of the album on the Sony label.
 Directed by Award winning Director of Photography Jeff Baynes for 'Eye Eye Ltd'/'Tatooist International' Production companies; Heather, Mike, Paul and Shovell were filmed together during the choruses with Heather in the driving seat of a classic black convertible American Cadillac with her bandmates as passengers all singing along or in a variety of places such riding in a classic Jag with Heather in the driving seat around the bustling American streets, driving past trams, and along a freeway.
 Heather has since admitted that at the time she was not qualified to drive and kept turning the wheel in the wrong direction.
 Other notable landmarks seen include the Park Bowl and Xing seen on the road.
 There are also some internal scenes in a studio with Heather dancing and singing to camera with her three bandmates dancing behind her.
 There are also close-ups on Paul's hands playing chords on the piano and Shovell's drumming.